 - Strong or fast pulse

 - Loss of consciousness

 As the heat of summer continues, it’s essential to understand that workers exposed to intense heat on the job are at extreme risk of dehydration and heat-related illnesses.
-It is the responsibility of the employer to maintain and monitor the safety conditions that their workers must endure while on the job.
-However, not all employers are conscious of the risks that excessive heat has upon their employees.
-If you have acquired a serious personal injury while working in extreme heat due to your employer’s actions.
+The employer is responsible for maintaining and monitoring the safety conditions their workers must endure while on the job.
+However, not all employers are aware of the risks of excessive heat on their employees.
+Suppose you have acquired a severe personal injury while working in extreme heat due to your employer’s actions.
 You should seek legal help to obtain workers’ compensation for your injuries.
-Contact Sacramento workers’ Compensation, Attorneys P.C. to speak with a team of qualified workers’ compensation attorneys and get your job and life back on track.
+Contact Sacramento workers’ Compensation Attorneys P.C. to speak with a team of qualified workers’ compensation attorneys and get your job and life back on track.